jpeg/TDL-Mod-Loader/README.md

-See the project wiki for information on using the program, please report problems using the GitHub issue system.
-If you need to contact the author directly for some reason send an email to pegelite@gmail.com with a subject line containing "Jackal Mod Manager".
+See the project wiki for information on using the program.
+However, this project is no longer developed or supported.

 This project requires QuaZIP headers to compile along with requiring Qt, QuaZIP, and zlib dynamic libraries to run.